MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-workspaces.md

 When you first create it, you may need to wait an hour or so for the workspace to propagate to Microsoft 365.

 ### Add an image to your Microsoft 365 workspace (optional)
 By default, Power BI creates a little colored circle for your app, with the app's initials.
-But maybe you want to customize it with an image.
+You may want to customize it with an image.
 To add an image, you need an Exchange Online license.

 1. Select **Workspaces**, select **More options** (...) next to the name of the workspace, then **Members**.